EnterpriseDB/docker-postgresql/README.md

 - PostgreSQL
 - Barman Cloud
-- PostGIS 3.1 (optional, on UBI based images only)
+- PostGIS 3 (optional)
 - PGAudit
-- pgRouting (on PostGIS UBI images only)
+- pgRouting (on PostGIS images only)
 - Postgres Failover Slots
-- All language packs for glibc (optional, on UBI based images only)
+- All language packs for glibc (optional)

 PostgreSQL is distributed by the PGDG under the [PostgreSQL License](https://www.postgresql.org/about/licence/).